 Breastfeeding is completely free but if you need a breast pump for pumping at work or on the go, make sure to check with your insurance provider to see if it is included in your plan.

-Also, if you have a flexible spending account on your insurance, you can probably use it for lots of your out of pocket costs.
+Also, if you have a flexible spending account on your insurance, you can probably use it for lots of your out-of-pocket costs including maternity care.

 You may also be able to get your prenatal vitamins covered if your doctor provides a prescription and it is covered by your insurance company.

-If you are in the USA and having a baby with no money, look into the Affordable Care Act before you bring baby home to see what is covered.
+If you are in the USA and are having a baby with no money, look into the Affordable Care Act before you bring the baby home to see what is covered.

 Having A Baby With No Money: FAQs

 Do you have to be rich to have a baby?